-Notes: repair.
-The roof coverings are not original and appear to have been renewed in the past.
-Some limited evidence of old water penetration was noted in the roof void area.
+Roofing including roof space Repair category: 2 Notes: Bituminous felt roof coverings do, in general terms, give rise to an above average incidence of maintenance and may fail at anytime.
+The main roof coverings appear to be ageing with individual slates noted to be chipped or broken.
+The zinc roof capping was also noted to be lifting slightly in sections.
+Care should be taken to ensure that skew pointing is regularly maintained.
+Evidence of water penetration was noted within the roof void area.
+This may be as a result of a defective rooflight which requires a glazing repair.
 Roofs are prone to water penetration during adverse weather, but it is not always possible for surveyors to identify this likelihood in good or dry weather.
 All roofs should be inspected and repaired by reputable tradesmen on an annual basis and especially after storms.